LucyJB/AdventofCode2023/README.md

 </div>

 My submissions for the Advent of Code 2023.
-This was my first time taking on Advent of Code set by Eric Wastl [(web link)](https://adventofcode.com/2023/about)
+This was my first time taking on [Advent of Code](https://adventofcode.com/2023/about) set by Eric Wastl

 +  Some of the tasks were very tricky, with ways to trip up unsuspecting coders.
 I managed to evade all the difficulties and emerge successful - with a tip here and there from the web. 🎅🤶